wtsi-hgi/hgi-vault/doc/design.md

 ##### Vault Location

-The location of the vault will be the highest directory up the tree, from a reference point (e.g., the current working directory or a specific file), that retains the same group ownership as that reference point.
-For example:
+The location of the vault will be as a child of the highest directory up the tree, from a reference point (e.g., the current working directory or a specific file), that retains the same group ownership as that reference point (i.e., the root of the homogroupic subtree).
+For
+example:

     /                                   root:root
     /projects                           root:root